zcrayman/tut-data/5/README.md

 This will use the datasource created above, using the default name of gemfireCache.
 This may be altered if desired.

-First, run the local Gemfire server
+First, run the local GemFire server

     ./gradlew run